ttappr/hexchat-api/README.md

-Interaction between threads and Hexchat is facilitated by `main_thread()`, which uses Hexchat's timer event loop to delegate tasks, such as printing output to the active Hexchat window, to Hexchat's main thread.
+Interaction between threads and Hexchat is facilitated by `main_thread()`, which uses Hexchat's timer event loop to delegate tasks, such as printing output to the active Hexchat window.

 ```rust,no_run
 hexchat.hook_command(